problemsolvewithridoy/Phone-number-location-tracker-using-python/README.md

 In this step-by-step guide, we'll show you how to track a mobile number's location using Python.
 You'll need some Python coding skills and access to a few geolocation libraries.
 Let's get started!

-To make this project you need to follow this step:-
+To make this project only you need to follow this step:-